 Pavement distresses are dependent on pavement type and are rated by severity and extent.
 MicroPaver provides a numerical value calculated internally based on deduct values for the distresses rated per street segment.
-The value in CenterLine was Overall Pavement Condition Index (OCI).
-MicroPaver defines this valued as Pavement Condition Index (PCI) which will be the term used throughout this report.
+MicroPaver defines this value as Pavement Condition Index (PCI) which will be the term used throughout this report.

 A street with a PCI of 100 represents a new or recently rehabilitated street.
 This PCI value is the basis used to analyze the surface treatment needs.
 Distress data are collected using ACER Tablets and then uploaded to the pavement management software.
 MicroPaver method rates severities and all their extents for up to 20 different distresses.
 As the condition of a streets' surface begins to deteriorate, the PCI decreases.
 Asphalt distresses typically observed are alligatoring, longitudinal and transverse cracks, rutting, and raveling.
 Distresses in concrete streets typically observed and rated include cracks per panel, raveling, joint spalling, faulting, and crack sealing.
 Descriptions of some common distresses are shown below: